 Lymphoma is a malignancy (cancer) of white blood cells (lymphocytes), which most commonly develops in lymph nodes.
 It may also arise in other organs such as the gastro-intestinal tract (gut), bone, lung, brain, eye and skin.
 Lymphoma can develop at any age of life, including in childhood.

 Lymphoma can be broadly split into two main subtypes, which are Hodgkins Lymphoma and Non Hodgkins Lymphoma.
 Within these two main groups, there are many subtypes, whose biological behaviour can vary from being very slow to progress (indolent); to very aggressive, requiring urgent attention.

-The treatment options for lymphoma may range from observation only (for indolent lymphomas) to requiring very intensive chemotherapy for the more aggressive types, however many lymphomas require a combination of chemotherapy and radiotherapy for treatment.
+The treatment options for lymphoma may range from observation only (for indolent lymphomas) to requiring very intensive chemotherapy for the more aggressive types, however many lymphomas require a combination of chemotherapy and radiation therapy for treatment.

 What are the Causes of Lymphoma?

-The incidence of lymphoma is increasing over time.
+The incidence of lymphoma has increased over time.
 In the majority of cases, the underlying cause is unknown, but some lymphomas arise in patients who have impaired immune systems, either from immunodeficiency syndromes (lowering immunity to diseases), or from medication that causes them to be immunosuppressed.
-There is also evolving evidence that some viral infections are behind the development of certain lymphomas.
+There is also evolving evidence that some viral infections are implicated in the development of certain lymphomas.

 What are the Symptoms of Lymphoma?